KevOdhiambo/game_analytics_platform/README.md

 7. Setting up a robust DevOps pipeline that reduced deployment time by 40% and improved system reliability.

 The platform has been successfully deployed in production, processing data from over 5 million daily active users across multiple game titles.
 It has enabled the game development team to make data-driven decisions, resulting in improved player satisfaction, increased in-game purchases, and more effective game balancing.

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.